jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: June 2, 2017

+**Today's Progress**: Woke up early and practiced using different arrays in C#.
+Started reading about numeral systems.

+**Thoughts:** I've learned about numeral systems before and worked with binary and hexadecimal numbers but never mastered how to convert and perform operations on them without having to look up references.
+Not sure how much time I want to put into this topic or if it's even necessary to master it.

 ### Day 28: June 1, 2017

 **Today's Progress**: Learned about multidimensional arrays, jagged arrays, and memory allocation.